loomio/loomio-docs/user_manual/src/getting_started/key-concepts.md

 Your group home page is the first place you see when you arrive.
 It contains a title, an image to represent the group, and some text to introduce the group: its purpose, the work you will do, and any other information to help members participate.

-**Subgroups**

-Subgroups are a space for a smaller subset of people to focus on a project or committee work.

-Depending on the settings, the subgroup can be visible to the broader group, or for subgroup members' eyes only.

 ### Thread

 Threads are where you share information, discuss, and make decisions.